Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

     * I want to be able to sort and view products according to type, price and name.
     * I want to be able to be able to view product detail so I can find information about price, size and description.
     * I want to be able to read reviews from previous users of the product.
-    * I want to be able to add products to my shopping basket.
+    * I want to be able to add products to my shopping bag.
-    * I want to be able to view my shopping basket.
+    * I want to be able to view my shopping bag.
-    * I want to be able to edit my shopping basket.
+    * I want to be able to edit my shopping bag.
-    * I want to be able to view the total cost of my basket.
+    * I want to be able to view the total cost of my bag.
     * I want to be able to complete the checkout process and be able to enter payment information easily.
     * I want to be able to view a confirmation of my order once the checkout process is complete.
     * I want to be able to received an email confirmation of my order.